ascobani/icibot_rs_data_plugin/README.md

 // Data will be null if there is no data in the device
 // There will be just two data in the device at the same time, the latest and the latest version data Future<void> getData() async {
-  RSDataModel? data = await service.getRSDataModel();
+  // You can get the rsData that is stored in the device by using the getRSDataModel method RSDataModel? data = await service.getRSDataModel();

   // Some filed have multi language support so you can get the selected language by using getSelectedLocale method